 First, it is important to differentiate butterflies (Rhopalocera) from moths (Heterocera), and then determine the proper family an individual belongs.

 In Europe, we have 6 different families:

-There are many materials and resources to help in butterfly identification like websites, books and field guides.
-This last one can be a good support in the field because the key characteristics of each species are highlighted enabling the user to correctly identify the butterfly observed.
+There are many resources to help in butterfly identification such as websites, books, and field guides.
+The latter can be very helpful in the field because the key characteristics of each species are highlighted enabling the user to correctly identify the butterfly observed.

-In the ABLE project, we produced several Field Guides per region for specific regions.
-In each of these, only the butterflies that occur in the region are included, reducing the number of species and doing easily the identification of butterflies in a concrete area.
-You can download the pdf and print directly the Field Guide.
+In the ABLE project and eBMS, we produced several Field Guides per region for specific regions.
+In each of these, only the butterflies that occur in the region are included, reducing the number of species illustrated and hopefully making it identification easier for the user.
+You can download the pdf and print a copy of the Field Guide for the following regions:

 There are many websites on the internet that could help a lot in butterfly identification in different languages.
 Here we give a list of the best website to help you identifying butterflies and moths:

 You can also view distribution maps of European butterflies here: